 - Manuel Delgado from Hitman: Blood Money is so addicted to his own product that he set aside a special room to snort coke in.
 One option Agent 47 has for killing him is to hide in said room and wait until Manuel bends over for a line to make it look like he overdosed.

 - Subverted in Scarface: The World Is Yours.
-Since the game's first mission starts during the last gunfight of the movie, Tony Montanna is high off yeyo during it, but manages to kill The Skull and escapes when the cops arrive.
+Since the game's first mission starts during the last gunfight of the movie, Tony Montana is high off yeyo much like he was in the movie, but manages to kill The Skull, the guy who empties a shotgun in his back in the movie, and escapes when the cops arrive.
 Once Tony begins to build his empire again, he completely swears off cocaine for the rest of the game.

 - Command & Conquer: Tiberian Sun: General Vega is a South American Nod warlord and druglord who deals in a Fantastic Drug known as "Eye Candy", of which he is clearly his own best customer.
 In the Nod campaign, he takes an alien ship from a secret Nod hangar for a joyride and crashes it.
 Another Nod general comments that even if he survives, they'll kill him anyway for his monumental fuck-up.
 In the GDI campaign, Vega chooses to kill himself with an overdose because GDI forces are storming his base and an angry Kane has both excommunicated him from the Brotherhood and ordered a nuclear missile strike on Vega's base to show his displeasure.

 - The Sons of Samedi in Saints Row 2 seem to hook themselves on Loa Dust; even the General's limo is filled with the smoke of it.
 The Boss agreed with Shaundi on keeping a few pounds for the weekends when they start producing it themselves.